 Students in the global health concentration will be encouraged to complete a global Applied Practice Experience.
-This is often done in an international setting, but it is possible to conduct a "local-global" Applied Practice Experience/capstone project or to identify an appropriate alternative.
+This is often done in an international setting, but it is possible to conduct a "local-global" Applied Practice Experience in a domestic setting as well.
 The latter choice includes working with an international NGO, a global health agency, or a community in Chicago that retains strong ties to another country or culture.
 Students should consult with their academic and field placement advisors when arranging the Applied Practice Experience, as well as the Global Health Program.

 Knowing your desired location, population you'd like to work with, thematic discipline (epidemiology, EOHS, CMH, youth development, etc.) and what you'd like to gain from your experience is a great place to start.
 Some students aim to find a balance among these criteria so that their experience fits their interests, while other students focus on one or two of the above criteria to find an applied practice experience that fits their needs.